jillesvangurp/www.jillesvangurp.com/_posts/2008-03-16-new-and-updated-publications.md

 	<li>And finally, I replaced the draft pdf of the CCNC paper that I added there a few months ago by the IEEE published version.
 This paper gives a little more background on the demo in Zurich.</li>
 </ul>

-You can download the pdfs and find the full refs from here: <a href="/publications">publications</a>.
+You can download the pdfs and find the full refs from here: [publications](/publications).